siddharth-stn/react-book/react_readme.md

       - this state variable with the data can be used in the jsx like any other state variable as explained above

   - **See React lifecycle method diagram in react.wojtek to understand above explanation**
+  - _componentDidMount() is called only after the initial render of the component(mounting cycle)_, and after every update(subsequent render) of the component the componentDidUpdate() will be called (updating cycle)

 - # componentDidUpdate() method of class based components